 In order to create an impeccable eCommerce App for Magento 2, you need to use the best testing methods.
 Not sure which ones?
 We’ll help you out.
 But first, a word on eCommerce and its importance.

-Electronic commerce is the trading in goods or services via the Internet.
+Electronic commerce is the trading of goods or services via the Internet.
 Nowadays, eCommerce is developing by leaps and bounds.
 According to some statistics, about half of all Internet users purchase products online.
 In the future, this figure is expected to grow even more.
-This fact drives the business all over the world to enter the online trading market.
+Logically, this fact drives businesses all over the world to enter the online trading market.

 Moreover, a wide range of functions helps Magento win customers worldwide.
 This platform is used in all parts of the world but mainly in North America and Australia.

 Magento has gained its popularity for a number of reasons:

 - A stable system with regular updates that cover issues appearing in the system;

 - Possibility to create multiple stores in one control system;

 - Free Community Edition that gives the user an opportunity to try Magento before purchasing it;

 - User-friendly and intuitive administration interface;